kreincke/harmonyli.ly/README.md

 # harmonyli.ly

-(C) Karsten Reincke - 2020 Hohenahr, Germany
+(C) Karsten Reincke - 2020 Hohenahr/Altenkrichen, Germany

 A **library** for inserting **Functional Harmony Analysis Symbols** into musical scores encoded in and created by LilyPond.